On the deck groups of iterates of bicritical rational maps: Abstract

 \section{Abstract}

-A rational map on the Riemann sphere $f:\widehat{\mathbb C}\to\widehat{\mathbb C}$ is said to be {\em bicritical} provided that $f$ has exactly two critical points.
-In this note, we give a complete description of which groups (up to isomorphism) arise as the groups of deck transformations of iterates of bicritical rational maps.
-Our results generalize those from a previous paper by the authors.
+Given a rational map $f:\widehat{\mathbb C}\to\widehat{\mathbb C}$ on the Riemann sphere, we define $\Deck(f)$ to be the group of M\"obius transformations $\mu$ satisfying $f \circ \mu = f$.
+In this note, we consider the groups $\Deck(f^k)$, where $f$ is a \emph{bicritical} rational map (that is, a rational map with exactly two critical points) and $f^k$ denotes the $k$th iterate of $f$.
+In particular, we give a complete description of which groups (up to isomorphism) arise as the groups $\Deck(f^k)$ for bicritical rational maps $f$.